coderefinery/git-collaborative/content/distributed.md

 ## Working with multiple remotes

 - There is nothing special about the name `origin`.
-The `origin` is just an alias/placeholder (think of "sticky note" refering to an URL).
+The `origin` is just an alias/placeholder (think of "sticky note" referring to an URL).
 - We can call these aliases as we like.
 - We can add and remove remotes: